Discovering How to Celebrate Christmas and New Year in Egypt!!

 Fine Dine to Satisfy Your Appetite

-Keep your joyous spirit at its pinnacle as you devour a fabulous dinner at Cairo Marriot that proffers its visitors with an exclusively curated meal complete with fresh lobster, duck foie gras, and salmon soufflé complemented with a glass of top-notch Champagne Sabayon.
+Keep your joyous spirit at its pinnacle as you devour a fabulous dinner at Cairo Marriot that proffers its visitors an exclusively curated meal complete with fresh lobster, duck foie gras, and salmon soufflé complemented with a glass of top-notch Champagne Sabayon.